-A sales lead is a person or company who is not a customer yet, but may become one.
-With a variety of tools and strategies, marketers can determine which sales leads are worth pursuing and which are, in all likelihood, a waste of time.
+Like we said before, a sales lead is a person or company who is not a customer yet, but may become one.
+With a variety of tools and strategies, you can determine which sales leads are worth pursuing and which may be a less effective use of your time.

 The traditional sales funnel model is a good way to think of this process.

-A market qualified lead (MQL) has been identified as more likely to become a paying customer based on certain behaviors.
+A marketing qualified lead (MQL) has been identified as more likely to become a paying customer based on certain behaviors.

 For example, you might want to track how often your sales leads engage in behaviors like these:

-Once the prospective buyer moves past this stage of the journey, they are ready to hand off to a sales associate.
+Once the prospective buyer moves past this stage of the journey, they are ready to talk with a sales associate.
 They can now be considered a sales qualified lead (SQL).

 An MQL might become an SQL if they: